 4. A very lively Young Professionals Forum featured the Hon.
 Floyd Green, Minister of State in the

 Ministry of Youth, Education & Information and a number of young professionals from the U.S.-based Jamaican diaspora, as well as from Jamaica.
 The enthusiasm of Jamaican diaspora young professionals to engage in problem solving and service to Jamaica, both diaspora based young professionals and young professionals at home was quite evident.
-Their challenge to the government of Jamaica is how to engage them in a meaningful way.
+They challenged the Jamaican government to engage young professionals in a meaningful way.

 Ambassador Curtis A. Ward